canonical/netplan/doc/netplan-yaml.md

   - **transmit-hash-policy** (scalar)

-    > Specifies the transmit hash policy for the selection of slaves.
+    > Specifies the transmit hash policy for the selection of ports.
 This
     > is only useful in balance-xor, 802.3ad and balance-tlb modes.
     > Possible values are `layer2`, `layer3+4`, `layer2+3`,
     > `encap2+3`, and `encap3+4`.